gustavovalverde/e-ticket-rd/docs/product/development-plan.md

 - **Tasks:**
   - QR Code Generation: Upon successful form submission, generate a QR code containing essential information (e.g., submission ID, traveler name).
 Display this on a confirmation page and/or make it downloadable.
 Use qrcode.react.
   - Confirmation Page/Mechanism: Design and implement a clear confirmation page summarizing key submitted details and displaying the QR code.
-  - Basic Email Confirmation (Stretch Goal): If time permits, integrate a simple email notification (e.g., using Resend or Firebase Functions with an email provider) sending the QR code and confirmation.
+  - Basic Email Confirmation (Stretch Goal): If time permits, integrate a simple email notification (e.g., using Resend or another email provider) sending the QR code and confirmation.
   - Passport OCR Proof-of-Concept (Stretch Goal):
     - Add an "Upload Passport Photo" option.
     - Integrate Tesseract.js to attempt to extract MRZ data from the uploaded image on the client-side.